Underrated Marvel Comics: See Timely Results

 • Bug is a rare character from the Micronauts license that after many adventures becomes an entertaining guest character.

-• Star-Lord: Annihilation Conquest is where Peter Quill takes up his iconic mask in order to get the Guardians going.
+• Star-Lord: Annihilation Conquest is where Peter Quill takes up his iconic mask to get the Guardians going.
 All before getting it’s official name no less.
 This series is a good place to see the Guardians’ humorous beginnings.
 Especially since some members have made changes since this.

 Spider-Man